- Enumeration

 - Verify the user credentials.

-evil-winrm -u maya -p m4y4ngs4ri -i mailing.htb
+evil-winrm -u maya -p m4y4ngs4ri -i mailing.htbuser.txt

 type ..\Desktop\user.txt

-Root flag
+whoamiRoot flag

 Enumeration of Exploit

-If we enumerate the scheduled tasks we see that there is one running as localadmin
+If we enumerate the scheduled tasks we see that there is one running as localadmin.

-We can also verify that this user is in fact a member of the Administrators group.
+schtasks /query /fo LIST /tn "Test" /vWe can also verify that this user is in fact a member of the Administrators group.

-directory shows us that LibreOffice is installed.
+net user localadminEnumeration of the Program Files directory shows us that LibreOffice is installed.

-file we can see that version 7.4 is currently installed.
+Viewing the readme_en-US.txt file we can see that version 7.4 is currently installed.

-file.
+Get-Content 'C:\Program Files\Libreoffice\readmes\readme_en-US.txt' | Select-Object -First 10This appears to be vulnerable to CVE-2023-2255.
+Viewing this exploit shows that it involves the use of a malicious ODT file.
 The last thing we need to work out is where to place the file so that the scheduled task will pick it up and run it.

-shows a folder called Important Documents
+The root of the C:\ shows a folder called Important Documents which looks like a likely candidate.

 If we view the contents the folder is empty.
 So we write a small test file to the folder, confirm it has actually been written then wait a few minutes and check again to find that it has been removed.
 OK so something is happening to this folder to clear the contents.